 Tip #4: Adapt Existing Whole30 Recipes to Low FODMAP

-There are loads of Whole30 recipes online and cookbooks dedicated to Whole30 recipes; comparatively speaking, there are very, very few that are both Whole30 and low FODMAP and advertised as such so that they’re easily find-able.
-In the “Low FODMAP Whole30 Recipes” section below, I list and link about a dozen Whole30 compliant low FODMAP recipes, both from my blog and the blogs of others.
+There are loads of Whole30 recipes online and cookbooks dedicated to Whole30 recipes; comparatively speaking, there are very, very few that are both Whole30 and low FODMAP and advertised as such so that they're easy to find.
+In the "Low FODMAP Whole30 Recipes" section below, I list and link dozens of Whole30 compliant low FODMAP recipes, both from my blog and the blogs of others.
 However, if I want more variety, I will write my own recipes or adapt existing Whole30 recipes to low FODMAP.
-Adapting recipes may seem overwhelming at first, but it’s easier than you might think.
+Adapting recipes may seem overwhelming at first, but it's easier than you might think.

 Low FODMAP Garlic & Onion Substitutes